-Arriving at a panel interview with background knowledge about each interviewer and their role within the company will be extremely impressive and it will show your strong desire to work for that company.
+Arriving at a panel interview with background knowledge about each interviewer and their role within the company will be extremely impressive.
+It will also show your strong desire to work for that company.
 Of course, the recruiter won't always be able to provide you with this information beforehand, but if they can, take advantage of it!

-We always recommend preparing as much as possible for an interview and especially with this style of interview.
-It’s important to remember, it's not just one person listening to your responses, there are multiple people involved, which means more people can notice if you are underprepared.
+We always recommend preparing as much as possible for an interview, especially with this style of interview.
+It’s important to remember that it's not just one person listening to your responses; there are multiple people involved, which means more people can notice if you are underprepared.

-Reflect back to our advice yesterday, think of all of the things that we told you to bring but make sure that you adapt this to this style of interview.
-Bring enough CVs for each interviewer and if you were told to bring any other material, it may be worth printing a few copies of these too.
-Arriving at the interview with a copy of your CV for each team member will show how well prepared and organised you are and how you use your initiative.
+Reflect back on the advice we gave you yesterday - think of all of the things that we told you to bring but make sure that you adapt this to this style of interview.
+Bring enough CVs for each interviewer and if you were told to bring any other material, it may be worth printing a few copies of these, too.
+Arriving at the interview with a copy of your CV for each team member will show how well-prepared and organised you are and how you use your initiative.
 As we know, organisational skills are desirable skills for employers.

-Just like any interview, body language is important, especially eye contact.
+Just like with any interview, body language is important - especially eye contact.
 Try to sit and speak in a way that engages everyone.
-Instead of leaning to one side of the room, looking at one interviewer, try to converse with all of them, redirecting your eye contact between each person.
-Most importantly, treat each member of the panel with the same respect, this is one of the key things the interviewers will be looking out for and if you get the position, you could be working alongside each of these people.
+Instead of leaning to one side of the room and looking at one interviewer, try to converse with all of them, redirecting your eye contact between each person.
+Most importantly, treat each member of the panel with the same respect.
+This is one of the key things the interviewers will be looking out for and if you get the position, you could be working alongside each of these people.